Apeejay Surrendra Group

-The Apeejay Surrendra Group is an Indian business conglomerate that was founded in 1910 in Jalandhar by Lala Pyare Lal.
-In 1951 the headquarters relocated to Kolkata.
+The Apeejay Surrendra Group is an Indian business conglomerate, established in 1910 in Jalandhar by Lala Pyare Lal.
+Later, in 1951, the headquarters were relocated to Kolkata.
 Surrendra Paul was chairman from 1982 until his murder in 1989.
 Most of the current senior executives are members of his family.

-The companies in the Apeejay Surrendra Group collectively employ 43,000 people.
 The businesses are tea plantations, fast-moving consumer goods, tea brands, shipping, boutique hotels, commercial real estate, warehousing, business centres, retail brands, bookstores, tea rooms, marine cluster, logistics parks and knowledge parks.